-With the M777 guns already in the process of acquiring from the BAE Systems, Artillery modernisation seems to have got out of its slumber.
+With the M777 guns already in the Indian Army’s fleet, got from the BAE Systems, Artillery modernisation seems to have got out of its slumber.
 The commitment is to have 145 guns, of which the first 25 guns will be imported, at the rate of two every month from September 2018, and the remaining to be assembled locally by the private company Mahindra Defence.
 Mahindra has been told to dispatch five guns every month from March 2019.
 The entire induction will be completed by 2021.
 There will be seven regiments that will be in the mountain strike corps that is being raised in the North-Eastern sector.

 And who says India cannot make its artillery guns.
 L&T, Kalyani, Tata, PunjLlyod and OFB all have a slice of the pie.
 The Kalyani group has made the Bharat Ultra-Light Howitzer that could pose direct competition against the M777 Howitzers, made out of Titanium.
 Bharat Ultra-Light Howitzer has been developed using light weight exotic materials like Titanium and Aluminium based alloys.
 The company also has a system ready for testing.

 L&Ts K9 VAJRA-T howitzer,in partnership with Samsung, has already started the trials .
 L&T’s Pune facility is producing the Vajra which beats its Russian competitor on several technical grounds, including rate of fire, accuracy and mobility trials.

 TATA unveiled a new wheeled howitzer artillery system a few years back.
 The newly developed 155mm Caliber Howitzer is mounted on an eight-wheeled TATA military truck to enhanced mobility.
 The prototype of the howitzer has been produced by the company which is around 55% indigenous.